- About the Doha Film Festival

 - Gala Screenings

-The Gala Screenings will be dedicated to films that are Middle Eastern and North African premieres by established auteurs or major film productions. - Cinema Under the Stars
+The Gala Screenings will be dedicated to films that are Middle Eastern and North African premieres by established auteurs or major film productions. - Outdoor Screenings

 A diverse programme of films presented in partnership with local and international collaborators, including community-focused events and themed showcases.-- Bariq & Cine-Concert